 Reading at Upton Westlea

 We want to support, guide and encourage children in developing positive attitudes to reading so that it is a pleasurable and meaningful activity.
-We explicitly teach Reading in the following ways: Phonics, Shared Reading and Guided Reading, whilst promoting Independent Reading, Reading for Pleasure and Home Reading.
+We explicitly teach reading in the following ways: phonics, shared reading and guided reading, whilst promoting independent reading across other subjects, reading for pleasure and home reading.

-Children are provided with a range of reading experiences as part of the Pathways to Write methodology that is followed for English to develop writing skills.
+Children are provided with a range of reading experiences as part of the Pathways to Write methodology which we use to develop writing across the school.

-In Reception, children will begin Phase 2 Phonics and it is the aspiration that they will complete both Phase 2 and 3 and start Phase 4, by the end of this academic year.
+In Reception, children will begin Phase 2 Phonics and it is the aspiration that they will complete both Phase 2, 3 and 4 by the end of this academic year.
 Those children who require additional support with this are identified at an early stage in order that further phonic support can be given.
 However, these children are still included in each whole class phonics session.

-Alongside this, children are taught to recognise more tricky words, including ‘me,’ ‘was,’ ‘my,’ ‘you’ and ‘they’.
+Alongside this, children are taught to recognise common exception words, or "tricky words", including ‘me,’ ‘was,’ ‘my,’ ‘you’ and ‘they’.
 They learn the names of the letters, as well as the sounds they make.
-If children have fully grasped Phase 2 and 3 in Reception they will begin Phase 4.
 Children should be confident with each phoneme.
 From here on, phonics teaching is about consolidating and refining their knowledge, introducing more spelling patterns and tricky words, and increasing vocabulary.

-As children move into Year 1, they may have a recap on Phase 3 or start Phase 4 immediately.
+As children move into Year 1, they may have a recap the previous learning, before moving on.
 This will depend on the cohort and will be a joint decision made by EYFS and KS1 staff.
-In Phase 5 Children will be introduced to alternative spellings for sounds.
+In Phase 5 Children will be introduced to alternative graphemes for the phonemes e,g, they will learn that ai in r-ai-n can also be written ay as in p-l-ay.
 Children master these in reading first, and as their fluency develops, we begin to see them using them correctly in writing.

-In shared Reading, the teacher models the reading process to the whole class as an expert reader, providing a high level of support and guidance.
+In shared reading, the teacher models the reading process to the whole class as an expert reader, providing a high level of support and guidance.
 Teaching objectives are planned and sessions are characterised by explicit teaching of specific reading strategies.
-Texts are rich and challenging and predominantly based around the Texts from Pathways to Write units or as part of their additional texts suggestions.
-Teachers may also choose to read a class text that captures the interest of the class, potentially too challenging for them to access independently.
+Texts are rich and challenging and predominantly based around the texts from Pathways to Write units or as part of their additional texts suggestions.
+Teachers promote reading by choosing a class text to read out loud regularly which captures the interest of the class, potentially too challenging for them to access independently.
 This is a further opportunity to develop inference skills and provide a variety of interesting vocabulary.

-In Guided Reading, texts are chosen to match the ability of the group, whilst still providing the appropriate level of challenge.
+In guided reading, texts/extracts are chosen to match the ability of the group, whilst still providing the appropriate level of challenge.
 The purpose of this is to provide differentiated teaching that supports children in developing reading proficiency.

 Part 1 - Book introduction/recap and walkthrough.